About The Shelley Gautier Para-Sport Foundation

 Information gathered from the Ontario Human Rights Commission:

-People with disabilities ("PWD's) may have one or more characteristics including:
+People living with disabilities ("PWD's) may have one or more characteristics including:

 - Disabilities present from birth, caused by an accident, or developed over time